The Border Collie x Kelpie -

 A Working Dog Breed Profile

 Are you considering getting a Border Collie cross puppy?
-Then the Border Collie Kelpie cross might be right for you.
-This mix is an active, lively dog with lots of energy to work and play.
-If that sounds like your cup of tea, here’s what you should!
+The Border Collie Kelpie cross might be right for you!
+This crossbreed is an active, lively dog with lots of energy to work and play.
+If that sounds like your cup of tea, here’s what you should know!

 Vital Stats - Kelpie x Border Collie

 This furry pup is a relatively new crossbreed, but its ancestors go way back.
 In fact, both Border Collies and Kelpies descend from collie-type herding dogs brought to Australia in the late nineteenth century.

 At the time, Australia and New Zealand were starting to open up their lands to farmers, and properties spanned hundreds of acres.
 The sheep and wool industry needed hardworking dogs that could handle thousands of sheep on their own.

 The early Border Collie was developed by shepherds in Scotland, Wales and England.
 Later they were imported into Australia to handle cattle.